 To enter a bill for your received items, do the following:

-- Click on the Bills hyperlink on the side navigation bar under the Accounts Payable heading.
+- Click on the Bills on the main menu

 - Select the date of the bill.

 - Select the name the supplier whose bill you wish to enter.

 - You will notice that the Link To Shipment Receipt drop-down list populates when a supplier with existing unbilled Shipping Receipts is selected.